 So in that case, what makes a circular economy so different?
 To answer this question, it is important to first understand a recycling economy and how it differs from a linear economy.

-Take a look at this infographic by Government.nl.
-We know that a linear economy follows a take, make, waste pattern of consumption, in which all the products we use are sourced from virgin materials and all the materials in these products will go to waste once they have reached the end of their life.
+A linear economy follows a take, make, waste pattern of consumption, in which all the products we use are sourced from virgin materials and all the materials in these products will go to waste once they have reached the end of their life.
 Once they are disposed, they serve no use and do not contribute any value whatsoever.

 The recycling, or reuse, economy realizes that this is a highly unsustainable mode of operating, and seeks to recover value from end-of-life products by recycling them into new or different products.
 It does this by processing the item back down into its material components, then building those materials up into something new.

 While this process certainly goes miles further in terms of sustainability and keeping value within the system, it still has its flaws.
 Most of the time the recycled materials are lower in quality and value than the virgin material or the product as a whole.
-Thus, the value of things is lost more quickly and the range of ways the recycled material can be used is limited.
+Thus, the value of things are lost more quickly and the range of ways the recycled material can be used is limited.
 Furthermore, as the diagram shows, the only option available for non-recyclable waste is for it to exit the system, and its value is lost.

 Recycling should be seen as a ‘last effort’ to retain value when all other approaches have been exhausted, simply because other methods are more effective at doing so.